DETAILED ACTION

 Huffa does not disclose the plurality of strand segments include forefoot strand segments that extend from the sole structure to the throat region.

-Podhajny teaches an article of footwear having an upper (320) comprising a knitted component (316), and a radially extending continuous strand (359) integrated with the knitted component and forming a plurality of strand segments.
-The strand segments include forefoot strand segments, midfoot strand segments, and heel strand segments that extend from the sole structure to the throat region.
-At least one of the plurality of forefoot strand segments extends between a forward portion of the throat region and a forward portion (half) of the perimeter of the upper, relative to a longitudinal axis of the article of footwear (Fig. 6, 24).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to extend the strand segment into the forefoot region, as taught by Podhajny, in order to provide increased stretch-resistance in the forefoot region, providing greater structural support to the user’s forefoot.
+Dojan teaches an article of footwear having an upper comprising a knitted component (42, 43), and a radially extending strand (41) integrated with the knitted component and forming a plurality of strand segments.
+The strand segments include forefoot strand segments, midfoot strand segments, and heel strand segments that extend from the sole structure to the throat region (Fig. 12E, 12F).
+Forefoot strand segments extend from a forward portion of the perimeter of the upper at a toe end to the second side (Fig. 1, 12F).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to extend the strand segments into the forefoot region at a toe end, as taught by Dojan, in order to provide increased stretch-resistance in the forefoot/toe region, providing greater structural support to the user’s forefoot.

 Huffa discloses that the strand segment may have different spacing along the length of the upper (Fig. 9), but does not specifically disclose that adjacent ones of the heel strand segments are spaced further apart than adjacent ones of the forefoot strand segments.